You know you've hit it big when your designs find their way into millions of kitchens – and the Museum of Modern Art.

 Founded in 1790, the Patent Office aimed to put innovation and entrepreneurship within reach of every citizen.
-Now, 225 years later, protesters say an out-of-touch system is doing more the opposite.
+Now, 10 million patents later, critics say an out-of-touch system is doing the opposite.

 Nobody loves patent trolls.
 But new legislation in Congress aimed at the trolls isn't necessary, since the effects of recent patent reforms are only starting to be felt.

 What do pencillin, polythene and Mexican yam have in common?